elunna/nerfhack-changelog/README.md

 * Giantslayer conveys 18/\* strength whilst wielded (Dyna)
 * Grayswandir only deals bonus damage versus cross-aligned monsters.
 * Grimtooth can inflict disease on its victims (Evil)
-* Heart of Ahriman grants slotless flying and displacement instead of stealth (FIQ)
+* Heart of Ahriman is now a ruby that grants slotless flying, displacement, and Luck instead of stealth (FIQ)
 * Heart of Ahriman can be invoked for a blessed remove curse effect (Fourk)
 * The Longbow of Diana must be wielded to grant ESP
 * Longbow of Diana confers half physical damage when wielded